 “Unfortunately, we have to implement strict KYC.
 There are no U.S. people on the exchange.
 We can’t sell tokens from Treasury to the U.S., we’re not operating from the U.S., the company is Seychelles.
-It breaks my heart to ignore the biggest market in the world but their hanging on to these centuries-old securities laws.”
+It breaks my heart to ignore the largest market in the world but their hanging on to these centuries-old securities laws.”

 Jacob asks about the non-custodial side of the exchange.
 Adam explains that the testnet will be launch as centralized, but we’re working hard on the non-custodial side as well.
 He says:

 Adam thinks that Plasma is going to be the solution for us, however, there are other alternatives and our team is still figuring it out.
-“It’s research time for everyone,” he says, “but we’re on the cutting-edge researching decentralized real-time trading.
+“It’s research time for everyone,” he says, “but we’re on the cutting-edge researching decentralized real-time Betfair Trading.
 If we can achieve that, we’re moving to mass adoption.”

 Wrapping It Up